nikolaydubina/go-hackers-delight/README.md

 An interactive Go showcase of ["Hacker's Delight"](https://www.amazon.com/Hackers-Delight-2nd-Henry-Warren/dp/0321842685)[^1][^2][^3] 2nd Edition by Henrey S.Warren Jr, 2013.

-> The author, an IBM researcher working on systems ranging from the IBM 704 to the PowerPC, collected what he called "programming tricks" over the course of his career.
+> If you write optimizing compilers or high-performance code, you must read this book.
-> These tricks concern efficient low-level manipulation of bit strings and numbers.
-According to the book's foreword by [Guy L. Steele](https://en.wikipedia.org/wiki/Guy_L._Steele_Jr.)
-[PhD, ACM Award, AAAI Fellow, Sun Fellow, core Java design], the target audience includes compiler writers and people writing high-performance code.
+> — [Guy L. Steele](https://en.wikipedia.org/wiki/Guy_L._Steele_Jr.)
+[PhD, ACM Award, AAAI Fellow, Sun Fellow, core Java design]
-> — Wikipedia

-> This is the first book that promises to tell the dep, dark secrets of computer arithmetic, and it delivers in spades.
+> This is the first book that promises to tell the deep, dark secrets of computer arithmetic, and it delivers in spades.
 It contains every trick I knew plus many, many more.
 > A godsend for library developers, compiler writers, and lovers of elegant hacks.
 > It deserves a spot on your self right next to Knuth.
 > In the ten years since the first edition came out, it's been absolutely invaluable to my work at Sun and Google.